 The antennae are branching, which identifies them instantly from millipedes.
 No fossil pauropods have been found prior to the formation of the Baltic amber about 40 to 35 million years ago.
 Their head capsules show great similarities to millipedes in that they both have three pairs of mouth parts while the genital openings occur in the anterior part of the body.
 They also have a pupoid phase at the end of the embryonic development.

-Abrus precatorius This wasp was seen on the flowers prior to photographing.
+Abrus precatorius This black flower wasp was seen on the flowers prior to photographing.

 Brachychiton acerifolius have Agrianome spinicollis larvae and the adult in dead branches and trunks.

-Flowering occurs in the week of 24th September where the flowers are swarmed over by Tetragonula carbonaria.
+Flowering occurs in September where the masses of red flowers are teaming with native hive bees like Tetragonula carbonaria.

 Further Comments from Readers: